DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators: Effect of Inter-sentence Context

 \section{Effect of Inter-sentence Context}

-We implement the context-agnostic (sentence-level) DeMPT system to analyze the effect of the inter-sentence context.
+We implement the context-agnostic (sentence-level) DeMPT system to analyze the effect of the inter-sentence context and differences with MSP.
 More specifically, we replace the input of LLMs in the inter-sentence context encoding phase with the intra-sentence context.
 In other words, we encode the intra-sentence context twice to keep the multi-phase tuning strategy in DeMPT while making the inter-sentence context unavailable.

 As shown in the last row of Table \ref{tab:type-trans-ctx} (i.e., \textit{w/o} CTX), we find that the inter-sentence context is crucial for the alleviation of discourse-related issues.
 The BlonDe score drops by 0.73 when the inter-sentence context is unavailable.
 Meanwhile, our DeMPT also significantly improves the performance of LLMs in context-agnostic MT, e.g., + 0.99 BLEU score and + 0.0073 COMET score compared to the MT-PT model.